dafuga/eos_rng_contract/README.md

     ```
     node scripts/oracle.js <interval_in_seconds>
     ```
     Where `<interval_in_seconds>` is the interval of time between each random number commits defined in seconds.
+It defaults to 2 seconds as that is the smallest cycle interval that we recommend.
+1 second interval unfortunately doesn't work quite well cecause the oracle ends up missing blocks.